tanyagupta/codeblogs/githubHowTos/howto.md

 |`$ git push -d <remote_name> <branch_name> and $ git branch -d <branch_name>`|Delete local and remote branch.
 Remote branch is usually origin.
 [See link](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-both-locally-and-remotely)|
 |First make sure your remotes are set up correctly (see above - getting started #5).
 Then `git checkout -b <branch-name>` to create a new branch and check it out
 The remote branch is automatically created when you push it to the remote server.
 So you can just do: `git push <remote-name> <branch-name>` |How do you create a remote Git branch?|
+This command will cause git to untrack your directory and all files under it without actually deleting them: `git rm -r --cached <your directory>`.
+The `-r` option causes the removal of all files under your directory.
+The `--cached` option causes the files to only be removed from git's index, not your working copy.
+By default `git rm <file>` would delete `<file>`. |How do you ignore an already tracked directory in git?|

 ## Resources
 - [Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)